Purposeful, Practical Advocacy

 What Is Naturalization?

 Naturalization is the process through which a foreign national chooses to become a citizen of the United States of America.
 Individuals over the age of 18 must undergo the naturalization process in order to obtain U.S. citizenship.
-There are a few prior requirements that must be met in order to qualify for the naturalization process.
+There are requirements that must be met in order to qualify for naturalization.
 If you meet the following requirements, you may be eligible to begin the naturalization process and your journey toward citizenship:

 • You must be 18 years of age or older